MicrosoftDocs/azure-docs-powershell/azureps-cmdlets-docs/ResourceManager/AzureRM.StreamAnalytics/v1.0.12/Get-AzureRmStreamAnalyticsTransformation.md

 ```

 ### -ResourceGroupName
-Specifies the name of the resource group to which the azure_2 Stream Analytics transformation belongs.
+Specifies the name of the resource group to which the Azure Stream Analytics transformation belongs.

 ```yaml
 Type: String